srav300/Project/README.md

 DOWNLOAD PROJECT ZIP ON GITHUB
 UNZIP AND THEN GO INTO PROJECT DIRECTORY

-CGI FILES SHOULD BE IN /usr/lib/cgi-bin sudo mv index.cgi /usr/lib/cgi-bin
+DOYOUEVENFIT.CGI AND CREATEDB.PL SHOULD BE IN /usr/lib/cgi-bin
+sudo mv doyouevenfit.cgi /usr/lib/cgi-bin

+RUN CREATEDB.PL TO CREATE DATABASE FILE PROJECT.DB sudo perl createdb.pl

 ACCOMPANYING FILES SHOULD BE IN /var/www/html sudo mv images /var/www/html